dansanderson/mega65-welcome-guide/using-disks.md

 LIST
 ```

 This still scrolls a long listing off the screen, but now you can use MEGA65 BASIC's listing viewer features to scroll up to previous lines.
-Use the <kbd>F9</kbd> and <kbd>F11</kbd> keys to traverse the listing, then cursor up to a program you want to load and use the `/` shortcut.
+Use the <kbd>F9</kbd> and <kbd>F11</kbd> keys to traverse the listing, then cursor up to a program you want to load and use the `/` or <kbd>&uarr;</kbd> shortcuts.

 ```{caution}
 Loading the directory listing with `DLOAD` overwrites any BASIC program that resides in memory.
 The `DIR` command does not overwrite BASIC memory.
 ```

-## Loading and running with a single shortcut

-It is handy to cursor up a directory listing and type `/` to load a program without fussing with the contents of the line.
-Now that you have a recent version of the ROM installed, you can use a newer feature that both loads and runs a program in a single step: instead of `/`, type the up-arrow key (the key to the right of the <kbd>Restore</kbd> key) as the first character on a line of a directory listing, then press <kbd>Return</kbd>.

 ## Using the SD card from BASIC